 Also, like most aspects of consumer tech, you'll have to decide to buy the best processor that's available right now, or wait to see what next-generation chips bring to the table.
-Now that AMD's Ryzen 3000 CPUs have arrived, we're hard at work testing every model, although the Ryzen 7 37000X and Ryzen 5 3600 have impressed us so far.
-The 16-core Ryzen 9 3950X brings even more performance to the "mainstream" CPU market, easily impressing us more than the Core i9-9900KS.
+AMD's Ryzen 3000 CPUs have continued to impress overall, while Intel continues to iterate on its 14nm Skylake-based architecture.
+This means that despite price drops on a per-core basis, Intel's Core i9-10900K isn't all that impressive, though the Core i5-10600K is much more appealing to those primarily concerned with gaming and mainstream computing tasks.
+Still, those Intel CPUs have been hard to find in stock since launch, while very good alternatives like the Ryzen 7 37000X and 3800X are readily available and ship with in-box coolers.
+The 16-core Ryzen 9 3950X brings even more performance to the "mainstream" CPU market, easily impressing us more than Intel's top-end mainstream 10900K.

-- You can't lose with AMD or Intel: For mainstream users, so long as you’re considering current-generation parts (AMD Ryzen 3000 or Intel 9th Generation Core), this debate is basically a wash, with Intel doing slightly better on 1080p gaming on some titles (owing primarily to higher clocks) and AMD handling tasks like video editing faster.
-That said, at many price points, so long as you don't care only about gaming, AMD delivers more cores and general performance (plus PCIe 4.0 on its latest chips), at a better value.
+- AMD has overtaken Intel (in some respects): These days, you'll generally get more for less with an AMD processor, including a nice in-box cooler and more cores/threads.
+If you primarily care about gaming, Intel still generally does slightly better on 1080p gaming on some titles (owing primarily to higher clocks).
+And handles tasks like video editing faster.
+At many price points, so long as you don't care only about gaming, AMD delivers more cores and general performance (plus PCIe 4.0 on its latest chips), at a better value.

-- Clock speed is more important than core number: Higher clock speeds translate to snappier performance in simple, common tasks such as gaming, while more cores will help you get through time-consuming workloads faster.
+- For many tasks, clock speed is more important than core count: Higher clock speeds translate to snappier performance in simple, common tasks such as gaming, while more cores will help you get through time-consuming workloads faster.

 - Get the latest gen: You won't save much money in the long run by going with an older, previous-generation chip unless that previous-generation chip is a Ryzen that hasn't been replaced by a current 3000-series part.